GA4 Add Shipping Info Event on Shopify

 Here are some of these common issues and how to find solutions to them:

 Incomplete GA4 setup: A wrong/incomplete Shopify & GA4 isetup and ntegration generally causes many problems including the important ecommerce events.
 If you haven’t integrated these two powerful products properly, or haven’t completed your UA to GA4 migration process with the necessary settings applied, you might have some issues tracking the events and getting correct data.
+Solution: You can fix this kind of problems with a solid integration.
+To avoid this problem, you can use the comprehensive integration guide mentioned above.
+In addition, here is a complete set of step-by-step instructions to help you migrate from UA to GA4: Complete Guide: Migrate from Universal Analytics to GA4

 Duplicate or missing events: You may see duplicate or missing add shipping info events in your reports, which can be due to how you implement GA4 on your Shopify store.
+Solution: Make sure you to integrate your GA4 & Shopify with the method that best suits your ecommerce tracking needs.

 If you want to learn more and troubleshoot all your your tracking issues, you can take a look at the 50+ known tracking problems Analyzify solves.